Search results for 'de 1 2'

 -

-Cadmium Brown Pigment
+Cadmium Vermilion Pigment

 PR108

-Cadmium Brown is a shade of Cadmium Red, a synthetic organic pigment that has been in use since the 1920s.
+Cadmium Red is a synthetic organic pigment that has been in use since the 1920s.
 It is formed by heating cadmium sulphide and selenium, the hue is determined by the level of calcination and proportion of selenium.
 It is very opaque, and lightfast, with a high tinting strength.
 It absorbs a small amount of oil, and dries very slowly to form a hard, flexible paint film.
+This shade has been formulated to imitate the bright hue of vermilion.

 Larger quantities are available by request.